Yuno-Tesu/Tp-Link-XC220-G3v-v2-Firmware/Configuration.md

 ![Telephone-Config](images/setup-telephony.png)

 + Leave the second $${\color{aquamarine}Advanced \space Settings}$$ as is.
-+ Head back over to Internet and Network to see if the VoIP Interface binding still has VoIP checked.
++ Head back over to Internet and Network to see if the [VoIP Interface Binding](##VoIP Configuration) still has VoIP checked.
 If it's unchecked, check it again and save it.

 ---